qarmin/czkawka/README.md

 ## Requirements
 If you are using Windows or Mac binaries, there is no specific requirements.
 Same with Appimage on Linux(except having system 18.04+ or similar).
-But compiled binaries on Linux or compiling it on your own os require to install this packages:
+But compiled GUI binaries on Linux or compiling it on your own os require to install this packages:
 ### Ubuntu/Debian
 ```
 sudo apt install cargo libgtk-dev